 Food: Nature of allergic reaction to the food:

-the information to teachers, school dentiality of the information provided above and may disclosed counselors, school nurses, and other appropriate school s of the Family Educational Rights and Privacy Act (FERPA)
+The District will maintain the confidentiality of the information provided above and may disclose the information to teachers, school counselors, school nurses, and other appropriate school personnel only within the limitations of the Family Educational Rights and Privacy Act (FERPA) and District policy.
+[See FL]

 Student name:

-Date of birth: Grade:
+Date of birth: Grade: ---------------- --------

 Parent/Guardian name:

 Work phone: Home phone:

 Parent/Guardian Signature: Date:

-Date form was received by the sch nool:

-Blum ISD Student/Parent Release for the 2020-2021 School Year
+Date form was received by the school: Blum ISD Student/Parent Rele ease for the 2021-2022 School Year

+Student name: Grade:

+Parent (Guardian) name:

+The purpose of this form is to condense the s ignatures onto one page in order to reduce t

-Stude nt name: Grade: Paren t (Guardian) name: incons conce sistent responses in rns or questions abo years past out what pe nse the signatures onto one page in order to reduce the on the multiple forms we have sent.
-If you have any ermissions you are granting or declining, please call the be happy to assist you.
-2020-i olumisd.org the Blum 2021 .
-I have chosen Pick up a paper co n ISD Stude to: py of docur option to receive a paper copy or to electronically access at ent Handbook, Code of Conduct, and Acceptable Use Policy for ments at school office. ssing documents online.
-Sign here for Yes Sign here for No Items for consideration 2.
-Releas se of directory information for school-sponsored purposes. ase upon request the name, address, and phone number of secondary to military recruiters. ase upon request the name, address, and phone number of secondary to institutions of higher education. permission for my child's work, photograph, video, and/or name to be don Blum ISD media. • Student Signatu ire 8.
+The purpose of this form is to condense the signatures onto one page in order to reduce the inconsistent responses in years past on the multiple forms we have sent.
+If you have any concerns or questions about what permissions you are granting or declining, please call the school at 254-874-5231, and we will be happy to assist you.

+My child and I have been offered the option to receive a paper copy or to electronically access at www.blumisd.org the Blum ISD Student Handbook, Code of Conduct, and Acceptable Use Policy for 2021-2022.
+I have chosen to:

+- □ Pick up a paper copy of documents at the school office. - □ Accept responsibility for accessing documents online.

+Sign here for Yes Sign here for No Items for consideration Corporal punishment is a discipline management technique used at Blum ISD.
+Parents must choose whether or not the district may use corporal punishment on his/her child.
+2. Release of directory information for school-sponsored purposes.
+3A.
+Release upon request the name, address, and phone number of secondary students to military recruiters.
+3B.
+Release upon request the name, address, and phone number of secondary students to institutions of higher education.
+4 .
+I give permission for my child's work, photograph, video, and/or name to be displayed on Blum ISD media.

+Student Signature 5.
 I agree to follow the terms set forth in the Blum ISD Acceptable Use Policies for all technology resources available.
-Parent Signatur e 9.
+Parent Signature 6.
 I agree that my child will follow the terms set forth in the Blum ISD Acceptable Use Policies for all technology resources available.
 Please see additional forms for signatures.

-Blum ISD Drug/Alcohol Screening Test Student/Parent Consent 202-2020 School Year
+Blum ISD Drug/Alcohol Screening Test Student/Parent Consent 2021-2022 School Year